 Smoke Management

-By statute, the Oregon Department of Forestry (ODF) is responsible for administering smoke management rules.
-Smoke from prescribed burning and slash burning has not significantly impacted the nonattainment area in the past however, there have been safeguards implemented to prevent unintended smoke impacts to the Oakridge nonattainment area.
-This includes issuing daily burn advisories by ODF and tracking of burn information.
+By statute, the Oregon Department of Forestry (ODF) is responsible for administering a smoke management program.
+Smoke from prescribed burning has not significantly impacted the nonattainment area in the past however, there have been safeguards implemented to prevent unintended smoke impacts to the Oakridge nonattainment area.
+Oakridge is protected under the Oregon Smoke Management Plan as a smoke sensitive area.
+This means that all prescribed burning during the year is managed in such a way as to avoid any smoke intrusions into the community.